 Walmart Cruelty Tour interviews: Pork is from ‘depressed, stressed, and sick’ pigs, says protesterPosted: September 15, 2012

-It’s hard to keep up with Mercy for Animals (MFA) national campaign coordinator Phil Letten.
-On his epic “Walmart Cruelty Tour,” he’s been making serious tracks, with a stop in a different U.S. city almost every weekday since July.
+It’s hard to keep up with (MFA) national campaign coordinator Phil Letten.
+On his epic “,” he’s been making serious tracks, with a stop in a different U.S. city almost every weekday since July.

 Thanks to Animal Issues Reporter’s Krissy Guzman, who we’re proud to have on board at AIR as our very first intern, we managed to catch up with Letten in Texas a few weeks back.